5 Written questions

 - e Auditors know audited financial statements were to be used for a particular purpose, but auditors did not necessarily know the specific user

-5 Multiple Choice Questions
+5 Multiple choice questions

-5 True/False Questions
+5 True/False questions

 US vs Arthur Andersen → designed to prevent multiple suits that might result in inconsistent judgements.
 Lawyers try to identify every potential member of the class.

 Litigation Perspective → Eastablishes form, content, and requirements of financial statements